kjappelbaum/structure_comp/docs/source/background.rst

 .........

 The :math:`k`-nearest neighbor based sample selection clusters the :math:`S` into :math:`k` cluster and then selects the examples closest to the centroids.
+This is based on the rational that :math:`k`nn-clustering tries to minimize the in-cluster variance :cite:`tibshirani_elements_2017?` (hence we sample from different clusters as we want a diverse set).